supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 >
 > ![[Functional Dependency-20240706093607544.webp|$\alpha \to \beta$ does not hold]]

-- Functional dependencies can also be defined between set of attributes.
+- Functional dependencies can also be defined between set of non-empty attributes.

 | FD                              | Description                                                                                  |
 | ------------------------------- | -------------------------------------------------------------------------------------------- |